 Consorzio Castel Romano has been the first test plant of Sky Light System technology for traffic monitoring.
-It is currently an important working installation of Nabla Quadro systems.

-Mr. Carlo Scarchilli, president at Castel Romano Consortium, says:
+Mr Carlo Scarchilli, president at Castel Romano Consortium, says:

 Today the system is composed of 5 monitoring sections managed by the same number of control units, which are located in the streets surrounding the Consortium.
 The total amount is 20 sensors.